coinbase/cdp-agentkit/typescript/examples/langchain-privy-chatbot/README.md

   - PRIVY_WALLET_AUTHORIZATION_PRIVATE_KEY=[optional, only if you are using authorization keys for your server wallets]
   - PRIVY_WALLET_AUTHORIZATION_KEY_ID=[optional, only if walletId is not provided in order to create a new wallet, this can be found in your Privy Dashboard]

+You can manage authorization keys from your [Privy dashboard](https://dashboard.privy.io/account) or programmatically [using the API](https://docs.privy.io/guide/server-wallets/authorization/signatures).

 ```bash
 npm start
 ```